History, Plain and Simple

 Our first days with Lyle involved talking and taping, then, with a better grasp of the overall story, we sat down at the big kitchen table and painstakingly went through boxes of pictures, letters, and diaries.
 Among those was a colorful piece of writing from the 1880s by Lyle’s Uncle Eb describing a spirited attempt to match Great Plains bison against bulls in the Mexican bullring.

-The surprise for Lyle was the number of people who were eager to have a copy.
+The surprise for Lyle was the number of people who were eager to have a copy of his book.
 They found the memoir he did for his son a fascinating social history of a particular time and place.